Model Transform Tools

 • Generated outputs: Where the generated files are written to.
 Each project can define a different folder structure if needed.
 The MTT will create the folder structure as specified in the mtt-config file so does not need to be created manually.

 Projects can also include dependencies on other projects.
 This allows a catalogue of models to be developed and reused.
-For example, many projects could depend on a set of core-types such as : Address, Lat/Long, Name, UUID, etc
+For example, many projects could depend on a set of core-types such as : Address, Lat/Long, Name, UUID, etc. Higher-level business specific models could also be developed and reused.
+For example, a model of people or organisations, addresses and the relationships between them, such as : lives-at, owns, etc.

 The tool's structure and internal information model is designed to allow new generators, for other standards or custom artefacts, to be quickly developed and integrated.
 Whilst Sparx Enterprise Architect (EA) is the default UML modelling tool new loaders, for alternative UML & RDF modelling tools, can be easily developed & integrated.
 The tool's internal model means that all generators will automatically work with any new loaders.